-He has represented clients in numerous industries, including the semiconductor, smart phone, medical device, TV broadcasting, video game, telephone headset, and bio-pharmaceutical industries.
-Mr. Lowenstein has been selected as a "Super Lawyer" in Southern California by Los Angeles Magazine each of the last four years, one of the youngest attorneys to be selected for this honor.
+He has represented clients in numerous industries, including the semiconductor, smart phone, networking, medical device, TV broadcasting, video game, telephone headset, and bio-pharmaceutical industries.
+Mr. Lowenstein has been selected as a "Super Lawyer" in Southern California by Los Angeles Magazine each of the last six years, one of the youngest attorneys to be selected for this honor.
 Prior to that, the same magazine identified Mr. Lowenstein as a “Rising Star.”

 Personal Experience In Representative Matters

-Kingston Tech.
-Co. v.
-Polaris Innovations, Ltd. (Patent Trial & Appeal Board) – Lead counsel for patent owner in six pending Inter Partes Reviews concerning memory module technology.
+Intel v.
+VLSI Technology LLC (Patent Trial & Appeal Board 2018) – Lead counsel for patent owner in six pending Inter Partes Review proceedings.

 Kimble v.
-Marvel Enterprises, Inc. (U.S. Supreme Court) – Obtained a grant of certiorari over the objection the United States government and represented Petitioners in case argued before the United States Supreme Court relating to whether the U.S. Supreme Court would overrule Brulotte v.
+Marvel Enterprises, Inc. (U.S. Supreme Court 2014/2015) – Obtained a grant of certiorari over the objection the United States government and represented Petitioners in case argued before the United States Supreme Court relating to whether the U.S. Supreme Court would overrule Brulotte v.
 Thys, Co., 379 U.S. 29 (1964).

 Kee Action Sports, LLC v.
 Shyang Huei Industrial Co.
 Ltd., (D. Or.) – Lead counsel for defendants in a 10 patent case involving both patent infringement and breach of contract claims.
 The matter was resolved through settlement.